 Wherever possible Dementia Active encourages people to pursue interests which might be difficult in their own homes.
 The initial online referral form asks for information about a person’s hobbies and interests both past and present and this is a discussion topic during the home visit to the person with dementia and their family.

 Dementia Active is committed to developing programmes which are based on a person's individual interests, background and level of ability - always seeking to discover their strengths rather than focusing on weaknesses.
-Cognitive Stimulation Therapy programmes are proving extremely valuable in supporting the maintenance of cognitive abilities.
+Cognitive Stimulation techniques are proving extremely valuable in supporting the maintenance of cognitive abilities.

 In the early and middle stages of dementia it is possible to work with people using the techniques presented in a well researched programme of Cognitive Stimulation Therapy developed by Professor Aimee Spector et al, at UCL (University College London).
 This is now recommended by UK government guidelines on the management of dementia (NICE, 2018) and is the primary psychosocial intervention offered by UK memory clinics.
 Sessions are designed to actively stimulate and engage people with dementia and encourage social interaction in a relaxed group setting.
 They include the following structured activities: